scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _studio:

 Enable studio audience
-	Studio audience adds an applause and cheering sounds whenever Malcolm makes a joke
+	Studio audience adds an applause and cheering sounds whenever Malcolm makes a joke.

 	*studio_audience*

 .. _skip:

 Skip support
-	This option allows the user to skip text and cutscenes.
+	Allows the user to skip text and cutscenes.

 	*skip_support*

 .. _helium:

 Enable helium mode
-	Helium mode makes people sound like they've inhaled Helium.
+	Makes people sound like they've inhaled Helium.

 	*helium_mode*

 .. _smooth:

 Enable smooth scrolling when walking
-	When enabled, this option makes scrolling smoother when changing from one screen to another.
+	Makes scrolling smoother when changing from one screen to another.

 	*smooth_scrolling*

 .. _floating:

 Enable floating cursors
-	When enabled, this option changes the cursor when it floats to the  edge of the screen to a directional arrow.
+	Changes the cursor when it floats to the edge of the screen to a directional arrow.
 The player can then click to walk towards that direction.

 	*floating_cursors*

 Suggest save names
-	When enabled, this option will fill in an autogenerated savegame escription into the input prompt.
+	Fills in an autogenerated save game description into the input prompt.

 	*auto_savenames*

 .. _hp:

 HP bar graphs
-	Enable hit point bar graphs
+	Enables hit point bar graphs.

 	*hpbargraphs*

 .. _btswap:

 Fight Button L/R Swap
-	Left button to attack, right button to pick up items
+	Swaps the buttons so that the left button attacks, and the right button picks up items.

 	*mousebtswap*